Faculty

 Elizabeth (Liz) Hargrove

-In addition to her many hours in the studio every week, Liz balances a career and family, which includes her husband Ric and two children, Ricky and Laural.
+In addition to her many hours in the studio every week, Liz balances a career and family, which includes her husband Ric, her son, Ricky and his wife Bree, her daughter Laural, and her two twin grandchildren Iyla and Rocky.

 Liz wants to thank her entire family for allowing her to continue her dancing and teaching – it has been an important part of her life for 40 years.
 She also wishes to thank Tude for being such a great friend and mentor.